 More likely, you’ll need to choose between firing them or paying them and simply not using them again.

-As seasoned house flippers know, forecasting how long it takes to renovate a house is both tricky and prone to going past-schedule.
+As seasoned house flipping investors know, forecasting how long it takes to renovate a house is both tricky and prone to going past-schedule.

 It’s your job as a real estate investor to learn how to get a contractor to finish a job—and on-schedule.
 Start by negotiating hard before signing the contract to pay less up front and more upon completion of the project.
 The more financial incentive a contractor has to finish the job quickly, the more likely it is to happen on-schedule.